Islandora/Alpaca/CONTRIBUTING.md

 **If you want to provide a pull along with your bug report:**

 That is great!
-In this case please send us a pull request as described in section _[Create a pull request](https://github.com/Islandora-CLAW/Alpaca/blob/master/CONTRIBUTING.md#create-a-pull-request)_ below.
+In this case please send us a pull request as described in the section _Create a pull request_  below.

 ### Contribute code